Companies are increasingly understanding the value of employee experience in today’s quickly changing workplace.

 11. Are you inspired by the goals of the organization?

-12. Do you feel your organization’s value is aligned with that of your own?
+12. Do you feel your organization’s value aligns with your own?

 13. Do you feel the organization is unbiased?

-15. Do you think your work environment reflects your organizational culture?
+15. Do you think your work environment reflects your company culture?

 16. What did you enjoy the most about your job?